OPD Attorney Positions

 - demonstrated commitment to zealous, comprehensive public defense.

-- ability to successfully manage an active caseload.
+- ability to work independently, and effectively manage an active caseload.

-- exposure to the proceedings and pace of the District Court of Maryland or Juvenile Delinquency matters (litigation experience helpful).
+- exposure to the proceedings and pace of the District Court of Maryland or Juvenile Delinquency matters (litigation experience or judicial clerkship experience helpful).

 - Candidates must be active members in good standing in the Maryland Bar or the Bar of another State by start date to be qualified for this position.
 Individuals who are members of the Bar of another State must be admitted to the Maryland Bar within 18 months of start.
-OPD will also consider applicants who recently sat for the Bar Examination and are currently awaiting results.
+OPD will also consider applicants who recently sat for the February Bar Examination and are currently awaiting results.
 Should those applicants not successfully become members of the Bar at the time hiring decisions are made, they will no longer be considered for this position.
 Current 3Ls are not eligible for these positions.

 Assistant Public Defenders are full time employees who serve at the pleasure of the Public Defender.
 Criminal Procedure Article, Section 16-203(d).
 Assistant Public Defender cannot simultaneously engage in the private practice of law.
 The Maryland Office of the Public Defender is an equal opportunity employer.